slobentanzer/causality_perspective_2023/manuscript.md

 Attention as a learning mechanism enables the integration of non-local information in a flexible manner.
 In a molecular model that reasons about gene expression, such as Geneformer, attention allows the integration of chromosomally distant regulatory elements [@doi:10.1038/s41586-023-06139-9].
-For example, the angiotensin converting enzyme (ACE), which is responsible of converting angiotensin I to angiotensin II, is causally responsible for the activation of the angiotensin receptor II (AGTR2).
+For example, the angiotensin converting enzyme (ACE), which is responsible for converting angiotensin I to angiotensin II, is causally responsible for the activation of the angiotensin receptor II (AGTR2).
 However, the ACE gene is located on chromosome 17, while the AGTR2 gene is located on chromosome X.
 Thus, to learn the causal relationship between ACE and AGTR2 in a self-supervised manner based purely on observational data, the model must be able to integrate information from distant genomic regions.